Plant Vegetables from transplants like broccoli, cauliflower, strawberries, collards, and lettuce.

 In mid-March, move houseplants outside into shade and repot if necessary.
-Feed with Nutri Star or a liquid organic fertilizer like John’s Recipe by Ladybug.
+Feed with an organic liquid fertilizer like Kelp Me Kelp You by Bushdoctor.

 Plant color annuals such as marigolds, fuchsias, petunias, osteospermum, perilla, bachelor buttons, coleus, forget-me-nots, dusty millers, annual phlox, geraniums, impatiens, begonias and more!

 Plant Sun Perennials Shasta daisy, rudbeckia, gaillardia, verbena, coreopsis, lantana, perennial salvias, bee balm, porterweed, mist flower, jatropha, skullcap are some of the many we offer.

 Plant colorful Shade Perennials like firespike, shrimp plant, Persian shield, leopard plant, cat whiskers, ruellias, turk’s cap, sweet potato vine, creeping jenny, and many more!

 Spread a fresh layer of mulch around trees, shrubs, and beds to protect roots, retain moisture, and prevent weeds.

 Clean birdbaths and feeders.
 Keep feeders full!!
 Birds are hungry.
 We sell feeder cleaning supplies in the bungalow.

 Put out hummingbird feeders.
 We are expecting our first sighting any day now!
 To keep birds at your feeder, maintain a fresh nectar supply, and empty and wash the feeder each time you refill.
 Hummingbirds remember where they find a reliable food source –so if your yard is one of them, they’ll often return year after year.